benelan/build-sizes/README.md

 ## Usage

-To run the script, you need to provide the path from the current working directory to the application's build directory.
+To run the script, you need to provide the path to the application's build directory.
 For example, `create-react-app` generates a directory named `build` for production.
 Once the application is built, you can get the sizes by running the following from the application's root directory:

 ```bash
 build-sizes build